MiSArch/docs/docs/docs/user-manuals/how-to-use-frontend.md

 #### Adding a Shipment Method to Allow Users to Checkout

 Before we can place an order as customers in the online store, at least one shipping method must be added to the system.
-In the long term, the frontend should provide users with the roles of employee or admin with a way to do this.
+In the long term, the frontend should provide users with the roles of `admin` or `employee` with a way to do this.
 Currently, however, it is necessary to execute the GraphQL mutation intended for the shipment methods via GraphiQL in order to add a shipment method.
 Here's how it works:

 1. Navigate to GraphiQL; the URL is: `http://localhost:8080/graphql`
 2. In the lower part of the editor, we find two tabs: "Variables" and "Headers"
 3. Switch to "Headers"
 4. We intend to set the "Authorization" header so that we are authorized for the GraphQL operations.
 5. We need a token.
-We obtain this by switching back to the frontend, logging in with a user who has one of the two roles: employee or admin, opening the JavaScript console, and searching for the logged token.
+We obtain this by switching back to the frontend, logging in with a user who has one of the two roles: `admin` or `employee`, opening the JavaScript console, and searching for the logged token.
 We copy this token completely.
 [Also, see this screenshot.](#retrieving-the-authorization-token)
 6. Then we can (back in GraphiQL) set the header:

 ```json